 When a loved one dies, a next of kin is usually responsible for making legal decisions, funeral arrangements and administering the deceased estate.
 This article explains what the term ‘next of kin’ means and how it is relevant throughout the process of estate planning and making a Will.

-What is a next of kin and why are they important?
+What is the meaning of next of kin?
+Why are they important?

 What is the legal order of next of kin?

 Australia is yet to officially provide a formal legal definition for the term 'next of kin'.
 However, there are several pieces of legislation that vary between states and territories that can help you determine who a senior next of kin could be.
 A person’s next of kin is typically their spouse or closest living relative.
 The following hierarchy determines who is the most senior next of kin (in order):